dtcenter/METplus-Training/docs/modules/METviewer/docker.rst

 You can follow these steps to load your own MET output data into METviewer.
 Be sure to create a new load spec XML file to describe the location of your data.
-You can either load all of your data into a single database or organize you data into multiple databases.
+You can either load all of your data into a single database or organize your data into multiple databases.

 .. note::